griffithlab/civic-panel/docs/Sequence samples.rst

 .. image:: images/sample_procurement.png

-It is important to note that blood samples cannot be used as the normal samples for solid cancers if the tumor is metastatic with high circulating tumor cells.
-In these cases, buccal swabs or skin biopsies are better for tumor normal comparisons.
+It is important to note that blood samples may not be suitable as the normal samples for solid cancers if the tumor is metastatic with high circulating tumor cells or circulating tumor DNA.
+In these cases, buccal swabs or skin biopsies may be better for tumor-normal comparisons.

 ---------------
 Sample storage
 ---------------

-Once samples are procured, they can be fresh-frozen (FF) or formalin-fixed paraffin-embedded (FFPE).
+Once samples are procured, they are typically preserved as fresh-frozen (FF) or formalin-fixed paraffin-embedded (FFPE) specimens.

 - **Fresh Frozen**: As soon as samples are obtained, fresh frozen preparation requires exposing the sample to liquid nitrogen as quickly as possible.
 Samples must subsequently be stored in −80°C freezers until extraction.

 - **Formalin-fixed paraffin-embedded**: FFPE samples can be prepared using a variety of available kits (e.g., `QIAamp DNA FFPE Tissue Kit <https://www.horizondiscovery.com/media/resources/Miscellaneous/reference-standards/QIAamp%20DNA%20FFPE%20Tissue%20Kit%20Guidelines%20Digital%20(DISTRIBUTION).pdf>`_, `MagMAX™ FFPE DNA/RNA Ultra Kit <http://tools.thermofisher.com/content/sfs/manuals/MAN0015877_MagMAX_FFPE_DNA_RNA_Ultra_UG.pdf>`_, `Quick-DNA/RNA FFPE Miniprep Kit <https://files.zymoresearch.com/protocols/_d3067_quick-dna_ffpe_miniprep.pdf>`_, etc.).